Move to Gothenburg

 Before you move into the assigned accommodation you must pay the first rent.
 If for some reason you cannot come here, you cannot request a refund of the rent.

 The guarantee is limited to one person (i.e., not partner, nor family).
 The accommodation can either be a one-room apartment, a single room with shared kitchen (sometimes shared bathroom as well).
 We do not have agreement regarding larger accommodations than that.

 The start and end dates for your rental contract may differ from the academic year and the scheduling of courses.
-If you get an offer and choose not to answer or turn it down, the guarantee is not valid anymore and you will have to search for accommodation by yourself.
-You must accept your offer within a few days.

 Not guaranteed housing